Students have arrived back to school from the October Holiday rested and energized

 Drivers & AyisWhen hiring ayis or drivers, please remember to check references and ask around the community for first-hand recommendations.
 Even in situations where ads are posted by Concordia families, please recognize that these ads are not vetted in any way by the school before posting.
 Although names and contact information of ayis and drivers are posted in the Community Bulletin, we do not affirm and/or affiliate ourselves with them.

 » Carrying Copies of Passport and Visa

-Whenever you or your family members receive new residence permits, work permits and/or passports, please be sure to send copies of your new documents to the Admissions office, in the Welcome Center (1st floor High School).
+» New Residence Permits, Work Permits or Passports?Whenever you or your family members receive new residence permits, work permits and/or passports, please be sure to send copies of your new documents to the Admissions office, in the Welcome Center (1st floor High School).
 Or, email soft copies to Admissions.
 Keeping your children's files up to date helps us keep in compliance with Chinese governmental regulations.

 » No Bicycles for Children Under Age 12 on Public Streets - Shanghai International Schools Association (SISA)